MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/CreditPlan.md

 ms.author: leeclontz
 ---

-# Credit Plan in Cloud for Nonprofit core data model
+# Credit Plan in Microsoft for Nonprofit core data model

 Credit Plans control who will be credited with hard or soft credits after a payment clears.